-Different roofing materials and accessories are needed to properly install a roof based on its shape and the different protrusions it may have, such as a patio that ties into the roof or a chimney.
+Different roofing materials and accessories are needed to properly install a roof based on its shape and the complexities it may have, such as a patio that ties into the roof or a chimney.
 There are two main categories of roof: steep slope and low slope.
 Most residential roofs are steep slope, while low-slope roofs are typically used on commercial buildings, sheds and garage transitions.

 Below are the basic types of roof structures:

 A hip roof slopes back from all four sides.
 Hip roofs don't have valleys where leaves can collect and sometimes cause complications